-© 2018 Cengage Learning®.
-May not be scanned, copied or duplicated, or posted to a publicly accessible website, in whole or in part, except for u
+w 2 or o Cengage Learninger, way not be scanned, copied or duplicated, or posted or a publicly accessible website, in whole or in part, except for us as permitted in a license distributed with a certain product or service or otherwise on a password-protected website or school-approved learning management system for classroom use

-- Average total cost is total cost divided by the quantity of output. - Marginal cost is the amount by which total cost rises if output increases by 1 unit. - · Graph average total cost and marginal cost. - Marginal cost rises with the quantity of output. - Average total cost first falls as output increases and then rises as output increases further. - The marginal-cost curve always crosses the average total-cost curve at the minimum of average total cost
+- Average total cost is total cost divided by the quantity of output. - Marginal cost is the amount by which total cost rises if output increases by 1 unit. - Graph average total cost and marginal cost. - Marginal cost rises with the quantity of output. - Average total cost first falls as output increases and then rises as output increases further. - The marginal-cost curve always crosses the average total-cost curve at the minimum of average total cost à 2018 Cengage Learning®.
+May not be scanned, copied or duplicated, or posted to a publicly accessible website, in whole or in part, except for use

 2018 Cengage Learning®.
-May not be scanned, copied or duplicated, or posted to a publicly accessible website, in whole or in part, except for use sepermitted in a license distributed with a certain product or service or otherwise on a password-protected website or school-approved learning
+May not be scanned, copied or duplicated, or posted to a publicly accessible website, in whole or in part, except for use as permitted in a license distributed with a cartain product or service or otherwise on a password-protected website or school-approved learning